BarnaTB/product-importer/README.md

 ## Acknowledgements

-Kudos to the recruitment team at [Fulfil.io](https://fulfil.io) for their unmatched support during the development of this project.
+Kudos to the team at [Fulfil.io](https://fulfil.io) for their unmatched support during the development of this project.